keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop-test.md

 https://github.com/keypom/keypom-js/blob/2ba843c79fbcbab8c97627d6b52024ec53b7997d/docs-advanced-tutorials/ticket-app/frontend/utils/createTickDrop.js#L95-L119
 ```

-It's expected that after a `hostClaim` with the incorrect password, the current key use would remain at 1, while  it would increment to 2 after a successful `hostClaim`.
-Asserts are used to catch any discrepencies from expected behavior.
+It's expected that after claiming with the incorrect password, `allowEntry` will return `false` since the key use remains at 1.
+However, once the correct password is provided, the `allowEntry` function should return `true`.
+In the tests, an `assert` function is used to ensure the proper behaviour.

 ### Preventing Multiple Entries

-Once an attendee has been admitted, they may try to share their ticket, or pass the ticket back to admit multiple people.
-To test and prevent this, another `hostClaim` call can be made on the same key using the same parameters.
-If `hostClaim` correctly detects that the key has already been scanned and refuses to claim, the current key use will remain at 2.
+Once an attendee has been scanned into the event, they may try to give their ticket to someone else.
+To test and prevent this, `allowEntry` can be called multiple times on the same ticket.
+It is expected that the first call should return `true` but once it scannes the same ticket again, `false` should be returned.

 ```js reference
 https://github.com/keypom/keypom-js/blob/2ba843c79fbcbab8c97627d6b52024ec53b7997d/docs-advanced-tutorials/ticket-app/frontend/utils/createTickDrop.js#L121-L127
 ```

 ### Claiming the POAP

-The next phase of the ticketing experience is allowing the attendee to claim their POAP.
-As this is done on their own as opposed to using the scanner, there should be no password protecting this `claim`.
+The next phase of the ticketing experience is allowing the attendee to claim their NEAR wallet and POAP.
+As this is done on their own as opposed to using the scanner, the use should not be password protected.
 This can be testing by simply calling `claim`.

-If successful, its expected that the key will be depleted and deleted, as it has used up all of its key uses.
+If successful, it's expected that the key will be deleted since it has no more uses.
 This should mean any attempt to get key information using `getKeyInformation` should fail as the key no longer exists.

 ```js reference
 https://github.com/keypom/keypom-js/blob/afb4765d1102552348af7fe73e04ed3dd1a46079/docs-advanced-tutorials/ticket-app/frontend/utils/createTickDrop.js#L130-L143